 (bright music)

-Visual Description: Jim is seated on a purple chair in the interview room talking directly to the camera.
+Visual Description: Mary Stroth is seated in a purple chair in an interview room facing the camera.

 On-screen text: Mary Stroth.
 Head of Equity Sales, Trading & Research.
 Truist Securities.